 - An exclusive birthday offer with a timer that counts down to the big day

 But that’s just a starting point.
 The possibilities are truly endless, and new data sources are being added all the time.

 If content is king, then context is undoubtedly queen.
 To compare them to chess, content is the piece that’s needed to play the game, but context is what’s often behind the most powerful and effective moves.

 At Idomoo, we’ve long subscribed to the idea that the one-size-fits-all approach is of the past.
-Today, the content, messages and experiences that brands deliver must be personalized and fit the context of each viewer’s circumstances.
+Today, the content, messages and experiences that brands deliver must be personalised and fit the context of each viewer’s circumstances.
 That’s why we developed a video platform that makes this all possible.

 Our Next Generation Video Platform with Living Video functionalities has helped brands across industries quickly create data-driven, dynamic videos for their customers.
 Whether you have an audience of a few thousand or several million, our industry-leading platform is powerful enough to handle it all at scale.